 When power-driven vessels are underway, they employ a single lengthy blast at intervals of no more than two minutes as a signal.
 Sailing vessels employ a signal consisting of one large blast followed by two smaller blasts spaced no more than two minutes apart.

 When Underway Or At Anchor, Which Vessel Emits The Same Fog Signal?

 INTERNATIONAL AS WELL AS INLAND When underway or at anchor, which vessel emits the same fog signal?
 Yes, but just for fishing and RAM boats!
-A fishing vessel is the right answer!
+A fishing vessel is a right answer!
 The correct answer is a watercraft with little maneuverability.

 A Powerboat That Is Underway But Not Moving Must Use Which Of The Following Sound Signals?

 Every two minutes, sailing vessels must sound one big blast and two small blasts.
 A power-driven boat must sound two sustained blasts every two minutes when it is halted (underway but making no progress).